TeezlWeezl/understanding-typescript/s06_advanced_types/README.md

 We need an object where we know the value type (it should be a string).
 But we don't know in advance how many properties it will have (and the name of the properties).
 We need index property type here.

+We can also add aditional properties in the inteface, however they must yield the **same type** as the index property.

 ```ts
 interface ErrorContainer {
   [prop: string]: string;